 6. Lubricate the Springs: Apply WD-40 or a very light coating of oil to the torsion springs to prevent corrosion.
 Allow any excess spray to remain in place.
 Extension springs do not need to be lubricated.
 Note that metal fatigue will eventually defeat any spring.
 If a spring breaks, hire a pro to replace it.

-8. Replace the Bottom Seal Astragal: The hollow-rubber weather seal at a steel door's bottom is the "U-shaped astragal".
+8. Replace the Garage Door Bottom Seal: The hollow-rubber weather seal at a steel door's bottom is the "U-shaped astragal".
 It is subject to wear from weather and rodents.
 Open the channel ends with a flat-blade screwdriver and remove a worn seal, spray silicone lubricant on the channels and then install a new seal.
 Use your pliers to crimp both channel ends.
 Or install a complete, new astragal and retainer.
-On wood doors you’ll need to pull out some roofing nails and carefully nail on a new bottom seal.
+On wood doors you’ll need to pull out some roofing nails and carefully nail on a new garage door seal.

 9. Side and Top Weather Strip: Most doors installed in the last 20 years have either wood or vinyl stops at the sides and top, usually with a vinyl flap to seal out wind.
-This can wear out over time.
-You’ll need a hammer and color match nails to replace this!
+This garage door weather strip can wear out over time.
+You’ll need a hammer and color-match nails to replace this!

-11. Improve Door Safety: If you have an old door without safety features, contact your Overhead Door distributor to upgrade or replace your automatic door system.
+11. Improve Door Safety: If you have an old garage door without safety features, contact your Overhead Door distributor to upgrade or replace your automatic garage door opener.

 2. Using a screw gun, you can install lift handles on each side of the door, making sure they clear the top of the doorframe.
 This is important so that if you have to operate your door manually you will be less likely to get your fingers pinched.